 - those characteristics were known to that keeper or were at any time known to a person who at the time had charge of the animal as that keeper’s servant…

-Obviously it isn't as straight forward as saying "Your animal bit me and therefore you’re responsible.”
-The Act does offer defences to the strict liability finding.
-It is a defence to a claim is the person injured was either totally or partially at fault for what happened or if it can be argued that they voluntarily accepted the risk of injury.
+Obviously dog bite law is not as straightforward as saying, “Your animal bit me and therefore you’re legally responsible.”
+The Act offers defences to the strict liability finding.
+It is a defence for instance that the person injured was either totally or partially at fault for what happened, or if they voluntarily accepted the risk of injury.
 It could also be a defence if they were trespassing at the time and the animal that attacked them wasn’t being kept on the premises to guard them.

 As an animal’s keeper a potential Defendant owes a “duty of care” to people who may come into contact with that animal.
 If they don’t do all that they should or do something that they shouldn’t and their animal injures someone then it is said that they have “breached their duty” and have been negligent.
 The mere fact that a dog might bite someone would suggest that the dog owner has been negligent because they failed to properly control the animal.
 Knowledge again plays a part as for a dog owner to be held negligent it would have to be shown not just that they potentially failed to prevent the accident but also that they were aware that the accident could happen.
 So for a dog owner who has no knowledge of whether or not a dog has acted aggressively in the past there may be nothing wrong with allowing someone to stroke their dog.
 As far as they are aware they had no way of knowing that the dog would react as it did.